dbemerydt/dbemerydt.github.io/about.md

 ### Why I'm here

 While earning my MS in applied mathematics, I do blatantly fun research with the [Computational Story Lab](http://uvm.edu/storylab), a team that works within the [Complex Systems Center](http://uvm.edu/~cmplxsys).
-My work on the team is mostly in analysis of the global climate and earth system.
+My work on the team mainly focuses on using data science and mathematics to extract a deeper understanding of the global climate and earth system.

 ### A few more quick facts from which a bigger picture can be extrapolated